apache/nuttx/configs/stm3210e-eval/README.txt

   in order to find it with the DFU File Manager.
 You will end up with a file called nuttx.dfu that you can use with the STMicro DFU SE program.

+LEDs
+^^^^

+The STM3210E-EVAL board has four LEDs labeled LD1, LD2, LD3 and LD4 on the
+the board.
+Usage of these LEDs is defined in include/board.h and src/up_leds.c.
+They are encoded as follows:

+	SYMBOL				Meaning					LED1*	LED2	LED3	LED4
+	-------------------	-----------------------	-------	-------	-------	------
+	LED_STARTED			NuttX has been started	ON		OFF		OFF		OFF LED_HEAPALLOCATE	Heap has been allocated	OFF		ON		OFF		OFF LED_IRQSENABLED		Interrupts enabled		ON		ON		OFF		OFF LED_STACKCREATED	Idle stack created		OFF		OFF		ON		OFF LED_INIRQ			In an interrupt**		ON		N/C		N/C		OFF LED_SIGNAL			In a signal handler***  N/C		ON		N/C		OFF LED_ASSERTION		An assertion failed		ON		ON		N/C		OFF LED_PANIC			The system has crashed	N/C		N/C		N/C		ON

+  * If LED1, LED2, LED3 are statically on, then NuttX probably failed to boot and these LEDs will give you some indication of where the failure was ** The normal state is LED3 ON and LED1 faintly glowing.
+This faint glow is because of timer interupts that result in the LED being illuminated on a small proportion of the time.
+*** LED2 may also flicker normally if signals are processed.

 STM3210E-EVAL-specific Configuration Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^